Suspending your studies

 If you are in the UK on a student visa, you must be studying to meet your visa requirements.
-If you hold a Tier 4 visa and suspend your studies, we must report this to UK Visas and Immigration (UKVI) and your visa could be cut short.
+If you hold a student visa and suspend your studies, we must report this to UK Visas and Immigration (UKVI) and your visa could be cut short.

 You must return to your home country during the suspension.
 When you want to resume your course, you will have to apply for a new visa.

 Extending your suspension

 If you can no longer return on the agreed date, you must contact your Director of Studies to discuss.

 Resuming your studies

 Before the agreed date when you will resume your course, you should contact your Director of Studies to confirm that you will return.